ahkscript/awesome-AutoHotkey/.github/CONTRIBUTING.md

 The main page [README.md](https://github.com/ahkscript/awesome-AutoHotkey/blob/master/README.md) should only contain up-to-date scripts, which work with the latest version of AutoHotkey.
 Non-up-to-date or discontinued scripts that have historical value should be listed on [Historical.md](https://github.com/ahkscript/awesome-AutoHotkey/blob/master/Historical.md)

 ### Quality standards
-To stay on the main list [README.md](https://github.com/ahkscript/awesome-AutoHotkey/blob/master/README.md) items should adhere to flowing quality standards:
+To stay on the main list [README.md](https://github.com/ahkscript/awesome-AutoHotkey/blob/master/README.md) items should adhere to following quality standards:
 - Work with the current AutoHotkey versions.
 - Generally useful to the community.
 - Functional.